portfolio-performance/portfolio-help/docs/en/concepts/cost-methodology.md

 | Realized Gains   | 1650 €         | 2250 € |
 | Total            | 2850 €         | 2850 € |

 The total gain remains the same, but it is allocated differently between realized and unrealized gains depending on the cost methodology used.
-This is indeed what is presented by Portofolio Performance in [Reports > Performance > Calculation](../reference/view/reports/performance/calculation.md) :
+This is indeed what is presented by Portfolio Performance in [Reports > Performance > Calculation](../reference/view/reports/performance/calculation.md) :
 Figure: Performance Calculation with the Moving Average method. {class= pp-figure}

 ![](images/cost-acquisition-method-calculation-ACB.png)